On this page, you can download Meta-Essentials and related materials.

 Specific citations for the user manual, the text on interpreting results, or the working paper on meta-analyzing dichotomous data can be found on the homepage of those documents or in the files listed below.

-- Meta-Essentials: Workbooks for meta-analysis (Version 1.2).
+Meta-Essentials: Workbooks for meta-analysis (Version 1.5).
 This downloads a zip-file containing the workbooks, designed for Microsoft Excel.
+(For Google Chrome use the right mouse button to save the zip-file.)

 - In version 1.2 we fixed an issue with the degrees of freedom in the subgroups (thanks to Lisa Kim for pointing this out to us) and calculation of the confidence interval of the combined effect size in Workbook 5.

-- User manual for Meta-Essentials: Workbooks for meta-analysis.
+User manual for Meta-Essentials: Workbooks for meta-analysis (Version 1.4).
 This downloads a pdf-version of the user manual that is also provided on this website.

-- How to interpret results of meta-analysis.
+How to interpret results of meta-analysis (Version 1.4).
 This downloads a pdf-version of the text on how to interpret results of meta-analysis that is also provided on this website.